Vung Tau City is a coastal tourist and economic-centric city in Ba Ria – Vung Tau Province in Southeast Vietnam.

 Long Hai Beach runs several kilometers along Chau Long and Chau Vien mountains.
-Though the location is more far off than most beaches in Vung Tau, Long Hai is another bustling area with a variety of tourism facilities for your beach getaway.
+Though the location is far off than most beaches in Vung Tau, Long Hai is another bustling area with a variety of tourism facilities for your beach getaway.

 Dinh Co in Long Hai Town has beautiful natural landscapes of mountains, forests, and beaches, along with many unique architectural designs in the area.
-The most prominent landmark of which is the Dinh Co Temple. which was built in the late 18th century dedicated to the virgin lady Le Thi Hong who died in the sea.
-Originally, Dinh Co Temple used to be a small shrine located by the shore, and later on was slowly expanded to a 1000 m2 premise thanks to the local's fundraising.
+The most prominent landmark which is the Dinh Co Temple. which was built in the late 18th century and dedicated to the virgin lady Le Thi Hong who died in the sea.
+Originally, Dinh Co Temple used to be a small shrine located by the shore, and later on was slowly expanded to a 1000 m2 premise thanks to the local’s fundraising.

 Dinh Mountain was once a wild primitive forest in the 19th century with a diverse flora system and especially several kinds of valuable woods.
-During the wars against the French and American invaders, the mountain was utilized as political and military centers due to its hazardous terrain.
-Nowadays, there are several historical sites to explore and hiking opportunities to take part in in the mountain.
+During the wars against the French and American invaders, the mountain was utilized as a political and military center due to its hazardous terrain.
+Nowadays, there are several historical sites to explore and hiking opportunities to take part in the mountain.
 Some visit-worthy attractions are:

-Day Bi Cave was the base where leading political and military units of Chau Duc District his during wartime.
+Day Bi Cave was the base where the leading political and military units of Chau Duc District his during wartime.

 To Cave is situated at 200 m above sea level.
 It is linked to a deep network of grottoes, which was used as a site for cadres and militants as well as a food warehouse during the wars.